ESMValGroup/ESMValTool/doc/sphinx/source/developer_guide2/core_team.rst

 1. Accept the **ESMValTool license agreement / terms of use** (see http://www.esmvaltool.org/license.html).

-2. Provide documentation on the ESMValTool developmet team wiki that is compliant with **documentation templates for diagnostics and metrics sets**.
+2. Provide documentation on the  that is compliant with **documentation templates for diagnostics and metrics sets**.

 3. Provide well documented code that follows the **coding rules and standards**.